jchen1231/CAD_Portfolio/Project1_SolidWorks_Portable_Testing_Chamber/README.md

 - Low-cost compared to commercial options
 - Easy to assemble, disassemble, and replace
   - Requires minimal fabrication tools
-  - Avoids permanent adhesives or fixtures (e.g., superglue)
+  - Minimal use of permanent adhesives or fixtures (e.g., superglue)
 - Restricted to a regular-sized 3D-printer with about a 220mm × 220mm footprint

 ## Tools Used